mekanoe/shaders/README.md

 ## Shaders

 - **Cubed Flat Lit Toon Stencil** - Stencil diffused version of FLT, with custom editor for helping it.
+- **Deep Fried** - A very very very very meme-y shader.
+Fakes JPEG crushing and yellowing.
+Use at your own risk.
+- **Scuffed Glitter** - **SCUFFED** glitter-y effect.
+WIP.
 - **NoeNoe Emission Scroll** - Applies the overlay texture scroll mechanics to the emission map.
 - **NoeNoe Cutout** - Cutout version of NoeNoe
 - **NoeNoe Opaque Rework** - Changes light multiplier to re-emit the output color as if it was the emission map.
 Also includes Stencil version.
 - **NoeNoe Opaque Stencil** - Stencil diffused version of NoeNoe.
 - **NoeNoe Opaque Sparkle** - Applies a controllable perlin noise light filter over the emission map.
-WIP.
 - **Stencil Mask** - Helper shader for mask materials, allows per-material Ref values.
 - **Wireframe Overlay** - ([See docs](https://github.com/kayteh/shaders/blob/master/Docs/Wireframe.md)) An optionally shaded wireframe overlay texture with a scrolling wireframe texture.
 - **Transparent** - Very efficient pure alpha shader for lazy people.